-On February 22, 2005 the Company issued 150,000 Perpetual Non-Cumulative Non-Voting Fixed/Floating Rate Preferred Securities at €1,000 each.
+On October 28, 2004, the Company issued 250,000 Perpetual Non-Cumulative Non-Voting Fixed/Floating Rate Preferred Securities at €1,000 each.
 These securities are listed on Euronext Amsterdam N.V. and other European exchanges.

-These securities are redeemable at the option of the Company, subject to the prior consent of UniCredit Bank Austria AG.
+These securities are redeemable at the option of the Company, subject to the prior consent of UniCredit BA.

 The hybrid subordinated securities entitle holders to receive non-cumulative preferential cash dividends subject to certain limitations.
-These limitations are identified in the offering circular (dated February 18, 2005) as follows:
+These limitations are identified in the offering circular (dated October 25, 2004):

-- a) Unavailability of distributable profit. - b) UniCredit BA determines that in accordance with Austrian Banking regulations, UniCredit BA fails to meet capital ratios and would be limited in making payment to holders of hybrid subordinated securities. - c) There is in effect, any law of relevant regulatory authority which prohibits UniCredit BA from making any payment to holders of hybrid subordinated securities.
+- a) Unavailability of distributable profit. - b) UniCredit BA determines that in accordance with Austrian Banking regulations, UniCredit BA fails to meet capital ratios and would be limited in making payment to holders of hybrid subordinated securities. - c) There is in effect, any law of relevant regulatory authority which prohibits UniCredit BA from making any payment to holders of hybrid subordinated securities

-For the period from (and including) February 22, 2005 to (but excluding) March 22, 2006, the preferential cash dividends were calculated at a rate of 7.5% per annum; after March 21, 2006, the preferential cash dividends were calculated at a variable rate as stipulated in the offering circular dated February 18, 2005.
-Dividends are payable annually in arrears and are reported as interest expense in the accompanying financial statements.
-The interest payable for 2019 is $\in 851,375$ (2018: $\in 1,364,516$).
-The interest expense for 2019 is $\in 1,253,858$ (2018: $\in 1,712,675$).
+For the period from October 28, 2004 to October 28, 2005, the preferential cash dividends were calculated at a rate of 6% per annum; after October 28, 2005, the preferential cash dividends were calculated at a variable rate as stipulated in the offering circular dated October 25, 2004.
+The dividends are payable semi-annually in arrears with the first payment having been made as scheduled on April 28, 2005.
+The dividends are reported as interest expense in the accompanying financial statements.
+The interest payable for 2019 is $\{46,667,2018:\{445,833\}$ .
+The interest expense for 2019 is $\{46,685,833,2018:\{2018:\{2017,499\}\}$ .

-These securities were issued with the benefit of a support agreement entered into with UniCredit BA (the "Support Agreement") on February 22, 2005.
+These securities were issued with the benefit of a support agreement entered into with UniCredit BA (the "Support Agreement").
 Should the Company have insufficient funds to enable it to meet in full all of its obligations under or in respect of these securities, UniCredit BA will make available to the Company sufficient funds to enable it to meet its payment obligations.